Walt Weiss: Later career

-In December 1997, he signed with the Atlanta Braves and became their starting shortstop, hitting .280 and making the All-Star team for the only time in his career in 1998.
-The Braves finished with 106 wins but lost the NL pennant to the San Diego Padres, but he was slowed by injuries and appeared in less than a hundred games for the first time since 1991.
+In December 1997, he signed with the Atlanta Braves and became their starting shortstop, hitting .280 and making the 1998 All-Star team for the only time in his career.
+The Braves finished with 106 wins but lost the NL pennant to the San Diego Padres, although he was slowed by injuries and appeared in less than a hundred games for the first time since 1991.
 The next season, his decline continued with a disappointing .226 batting average.

-While with the Braves, Weiss' family had a health scare when his 3-year old son contracted E. Coli from an Atlanta water amusement park which caused his kidneys to shut down.
-Weiss' son made a full recovery.
+While with the Braves, Weiss's family had a health scare when his 3-year old son contracted E. Coli from an Atlanta water amusement park which caused his kidneys to shut down.
+Weiss's son made a full recovery.

 In Game 3 of the 1999 NLDS against the Houston Astros, however, he made a stunning defensive play to save the season.
 In the bottom of the tenth, with the bases loaded, one out and the score tied, Tony Eusebio hit a sharp grounder up the middle.
 Weiss ranged hard to his left, fell on his stomach and threw to home for the force.
 After the game, he said the ball nearly ripped the glove off his hand.
 Weiss and the Braves went on to win the game, and with it the division series, on their way to the NL pennant and the 1999 World Series, which they lost to the New York Yankees.

 In 2000, he only had 192 at-bats, mostly due to losing the starting shortstop job to the emergent Rafael Furcal, who would go on to win Rookie of the Year just like Weiss twelve years prior.
-He retired after the season.
+He retired after that season.

+Player profile

+Weiss was an above-average fielder throughout his career, known not only for his defense but the specific item of equipment he used defensively.
+Weiss used one glove for twelve seasons, nearly the entirety of his major league career.
+Weiss's teammate Mike Bordick named Weiss's glove "The Creature" for its decrepit condition, unattractive appearance, and objectionable odor.
+The glove's condition became a factor in the 1999 World Series when a Chipper Jones warmup throw before Game 3 destroyed its pocket.
+The glove had to be reassembled using fishing line instead of leather strings to enable its use through the rest of the series, after which it was retired.